All Products

 5.1 Initialization

-Initialize the configuration when the application starts.
+Initialize the SDK when your application starts.

 const { createClient } = require('@alicloud-emas/httpdns');